Why You Need a Professional to Kill Termites

 The statistics tell us that one in five homes in North Carolina have been or will be infested by termites.
 That means the average homeowner in North Carolina is at significant risk for termite infestation.
 Termites cause over $5 billion in property damage annually.

 If you’re reading this, you’re probably thinking you need to take action right away to protect your home.
 You’re right—but don’t try to take care of the problem on your own.
 Do-it-yourself termite treatment is dangerous, ineffective, and in the long run, could end up costing you more money.
 For true peace of mind against termites, you need a professional termite treatment plan.
-Triangle Pest Control offers just that in our termite control in Matthews, NC.
+Triangle Pest Control offers just that in our termite control services!

 How do termites do so much damage?

 The most common termite found in the North Carolina is the eastern subterranean termite.
 They live in underground colonies of up to 2 million hungry termites.
 Termites are always looking for food.
 They create mud tunnels to get from their colony to your home searching for food.
 Once inside, they get behind walls and quietly eat away at the soft wood frame, severely impacting the stability of the main support beams.